aws-samples/landing-zone-accelerator-on-aws-for-education/README.md

 The accounts in the `Education` OU represent a standard infrastructure for development or production deployment of your workloads.
 The Infrastructure OU provides the following specialized functions:

 * The Network account provides an AWS Transit Gateway for routing traffic between accounts and, potentially, to and from the Internet.
-It also includes a Network Inspection VPC for permiter defenses, such as firewalls or third-party IPS/IDS solutions.
+It also includes a Network Inspection VPC for perimeter defenses, such as firewalls or third-party IPS/IDS solutions.
 * The Shared Services account is intended to house centrally-shared services that are accessible to all of the accounts in your infrastructure.
 For example, you might deploy an Internet Gateway here for external access, or a central directory service such as LDAP or Active Directory.

 Please additionally review the `network-config.yaml`.
-It contains several commented-out examples which you may wish to customize to meet your orgnization's requirements.
+It contains several commented-out examples which you may wish to customize to meet your organization's requirements.

 ## Security Controls
 Security controls are set in place as protection against human error and safe guards from inadvertent actions within the AWS environment.
 These controls take the form of AWS Config rules and Service Control Policies (SCPs).
 The file `organization-config.yaml` provides detailed information surrounding the declaration of SCPs, Tagging Policies, and Backup Policies.
 SCPs can be as general or as specific as needed.
 Each SCP workload is able to be customized to meet organization requirements.
 Below are sample policies provided for a few specific use cases: